maarten-pennings/ENS210/README.md

  - Select Sketch > Verify/Compile.

 ## Wiring
-This library has been tested with two boards.
+This library has been tested with three boards.

 For the NodeMCU (ESP8266), connect as follows